-ternally marked written sessments.
-System security and System software Ethical, legal, cultural and environmental concerns ogramming skills will be learnt and veloped through the practical plication of skills and working through software development cycle.
-These ills may also be assessed through the e of written examinations.
+Systems architecture Memory & storage Wired and wireless networks These topics will be assessed primarily through the use of externally marked written assessments.
+Network topologies, protocols and layers System security and system software Ethical, legal, cultural and environmental concerns Algorithms & programming techniques Computational logic Translators and facilities of languages Data representation Analysis, design & development Testing, evaluation and conclusions Programming skills will be learnt and developed through the practical application of skills and working through a software development cycle.
+These skills may also be assessed through the use of written examinations.

-Once you have taken a Computer Science GCSE you can then progress to study the subject at A-Level, and then onto a related university course.
+Once you have taken GCSE Computer Science, you can then progress to study the subject at A-Level and then onto a related university course.

 With technology ever changing, there is a demand for professionals who are qualified in this area.
-If you want to go on to higher study and employment in the field of Computer Science, you will find that this course provides a superb stepping stone.
+If you want to go on to higher study and employment in the field of computer science, you will find that this course provides a superb stepping stone.

-Studying Computer Science can also lead to careers in the designing, development and engineering of both leisure and applications software, product design, network management, computing consultancy and IT project management.
+Studying GCSE Computer Science can also lead to careers in the designing, development and engineering of both leisure and applications software, product design, network management, computing consultancy and IT project management.